semih-yildiz34/HW6/README.md

 ## 11. Notes

-This repository is prepared solely for academic purposes as part of EE4065 coursework..
+This repository is prepared solely for academic purposes as part of EE4065 coursework.